ArtS/arts.github.com/_posts/2016-03-01-how-to-validate-a-textfield-for-only-printable-characters-in-aspnet-mvc.md

 {::options parse_block_html="true" /}
 <div id="ctaCopy">
-I hope this short article helped you to avoid the same trap I fell into and saved you some time.
+I hope this article helped you to move forward in your project work.

-Do you want to avoid wasting your time on stupid bugs and traps in ASP.NET MVC?
-Did you ever waste hours of your time on some infuriatingly obscure bug or an edge case?
-It doesn't have to be like that.
+You can probably recall a time when you were stuck on some problem and the solution seemed so close, yet it took hours to figure it out.
+And when you eventually did that, it was something so infuriatingly stupid, you might have wanted to punch the monitor.

+Do you want to avoid wasting your time on stupid bugs and traps in .NET?
 Subscribe to my mailing list and save HOURS of your life - I never spam, and I only send useful and actionable advice.
 </div>

 {% include alt-cta.html %}